socialcohesionresearch/socialcohesionresearch.github.io/2016-08-30-hands-off-our-hair.md

         <div class='spacing'></div>
     </div>
 <div class='medium-8 large-8 columns'>
-    <p>The most popular hashtags over the 4 day period was #StopRacismAtPretoriaGirlsHigh with more that 65,000 mentions. #ZulaikhaPatel - the girl who became the icon of the day, standing with crossed fists in the air in front of a greying, white, male superior - was mentioned more than 650 times.This would likely have been higher if she was not a minor as many individuals did not feel right about naming her for fear of backlash against her.
+    <p>The most popular hashtag over the 4 day period was #StopRacismAtPretoriaGirlsHigh with more that 65,000 mentions. #ZulaikhaPatel - the girl who became the icon of the day, standing with crossed fists in the air - was mentioned more than 650 times.This would likely have been higher if she was not a minor - many individuals did not name her for fear of backlash against her.
 </p>
 <div id="hashtag_mentions" style="width: 100%; float: left; margin: 1%;"></div>
 <h3>Gender Participation</h3>